 Rob’s Golf Betting Tips

 Headline Betting Tip

-Following a rolling profit of 463 points in 2019, I am looking for an even better 2020.
-Each week i will pick between 2 to 4 selections at each event on the European and PGA Tours, and suggest a suitable staking plan.
+Following a rolling profit of 300 points for the 2019 & 2020 seasons, I am looking for a great 2021 and have some great bets lined up for events throughout the year on both the PGA and European Tours.
+Each week I will pick between two to four selections at each event and suggest a suitable staking plan.

 Bet £20, Get £5 Free Bet Terms and Conditions

 Full T&Cs apply.
 New customers only.
 Mobile only.
 Opt-in via the ‘My Promotions’ page.
 Min stake of £20 on one single bet on a four-fold or higher accumulator.
 All selections must be on different events.
 Min odds of 4/1.
 System bets do not qualify.
 Free bets do not qualify towards the promotion.
 Void or cashed out bets do not qualify.
 Max free bet £5 per customer credited on bet settlement.
 Free bet is non-withdrawable, expires after seven days and is not returned with winnings.